Africanis: History

 Africa's indigenous dogs descended from ancient Egyptian dogs found throughout the Nile Delta around 5,900 years ago.
 (Note: The oldest dog remains found in Africa date 5,900 years before present (YBP) and were discovered at the Merimde Beni-Salame Neolithic site in the Nile Delta, Egypt.
 The next oldest remains date 5,500 YBP and were found at Esh Shareinab on the Nile in Sudan.
 This suggests that the dog arrived from Asia at the same time as domestic sheep and goats.
 The dog then spread from north to south down Africa beside livestock herders, with remains found in archaeological sites dated 925–1,055 YBP at Ntusi in Uganda, dated 950–1,000 YBP at Kalomo in Zambia, and then at sites south of the Limpopo River and into southern Africa.
 Archaeologists working in Africa have difficulty distinguishing ancient domestic dog remains from those of jackals, there are only a few distinguishing skeletal parts and those diagnostic parts are not always preserved.)
-It is believed the descendants of these dogs spread throughout Africa with tribal movements, first throughout the Sahara and finally reaching southern Africa around the 6th century AD.
+It is believed the descendants of these dogs spread throughout Africa with population migrations, first throughout the Sahara and finally reaching southern Africa around the 6th century AD.
 (Note: The earliest skeletal remains of dogs in southern Africa were found at archaeological sites in Limpopo Province, South Africa and date from around 570 AD.)

 The Africanis has always been attached to human settlements in southern Africa.
 The dogs have been used to help herd sheep, goats and cattle, guard against predators and help their human companions in the hunt.
 The Africanis is known by a number of names.
-These include the Kasi dog, umbwa wa ki-tamaduni ("traditional dog" in Kiswahili), the Khoikhoi dog, the Tswana dog and the Zulu dog.
+These include the Kasi dog, mbwa wa ki-tamaduni ("traditional dog" in Kiswahili), the Khoikhoi dog, the Tswana dog and the Zulu dog.
 Other local names include Sica, Isiqha, umhuqa, umgodoyi, Ixhalaga, Ixalagha, Isigola, I-Twina, and Itiwina.

 While generally looked down upon by European settlers who preferred their imported dog breeds, the Africanis was held in higher esteem by Europeans in Africa than the Indian pariah dog was in India.

 Efforts have been made to protect, preserve and promote these dogs, and prevent them from being split into a number of different breeds based upon different distinguishing physical features.
 In South Africa, a society was established in 1998 to preserve the Africanis, the Africanis Society of Southern Africa.

 The name Africanis is a portmanteau of the words "Africa" and "canis".

 Temperament

-The Africanus is widely regarded as affectionate, intelligent, and gentle.
-They have a natural desire to please their owners, which makes them easy to train.
-They respond best to positive reinforcement training.
-They're also known for being good with children and make good family pets.
+The Africanis is described as affectionate, intelligent, and gentle.
+They are said to have a natural desire to please their owners, which makes them easy to train, and to respond best to positive reinforcement training.
+They are also described as being good with children and as good family pets.
 However, they do display watchful, territorial behaviour.